-Table 5.9.2 shows that 31.25 percent households earned their income mainly from agriculture.
-31.25 percent of the households were engaged in agriculture and earned 30.32 percent of the total income.
-Only 18.5 percent household are engaged in service and earned 18.19 percent of total income.
-Similarly, 18.75 percent of households are engaged in business and earned 119.59 percent of total income.
-20 percent of household are engaged in foreign employment and earned 24.61 percent of total annual income.
-5 percent household are engaged in other sector and earned 3.75 percent of total annual income.
-This indicates that most of the Limbu have engaged in agriculture sector.
+Table 5.9.2 shows that 30 percent households earned their income mainly from agriculture.
+30 percent of the households were engaged in agriculture and earned 25.90 percent of the total income.
+Only 15 percent household are engaged in service and earned 14.71 percent of total income.
+Similarly, 17.5 percent of households are engaged in business and earned 17.02 percent of total income.
+20 percent of household are engaged in foreign employment and earned 20.85 percent of total annual income.
+10 percent of household are engaged in trekking and earned 8.93 percent of total annual income.
+5 percent of household are engaged in daily wages and earned 2.45 percent of total annual income.
+2.5 percent household are engaged in other sector and earned 10.14 percent of total annual income.
+This indicates that most of the Bhote have engaged in agriculture sector.
 Remaining sectors have minimum contribution for earning money except daily wage work.